OCA Young Artists Program

 For Sept.
 11, 2015: The Lytel Trio Sam Lytel (violin, age 14), Lucian Lytel (viola, age 12), and Quinn Lytel (violin, age 11) began playing stringed instruments at an early age, initially studying at the Hochstein School of Music in Rochester, New York.
 Most recently, they have been studying with Marie Tucker.
 They have all soloed, to one extent or another, with the Little Delaware Youth Ensemble (LDYE) under the direction of Julie Signitzer.
 In addition, they have performed at various venues in Cooperstown, New York, where they now live.
 Sam has been awarded a perfect score at NYSSMA for a recent duet performance and won the Cooperstown Middle School Concerto Competition in 2015.
 Lucian and Quinn have both achieved “Outstanding” ratings at NYSSMA.
 In addition to the aforementioned instruments, Sam, Lucian, and Quinn also enjoy playing several others, including the trumpet, tenor saxophone, clarinet, piano, bass, mandolin, and guitar.

 For Oct.
-9, 2015: Hua Cui, nine years old, who is our young artist for October.
+9, 2015: Hua Cui, 9 years old, is our young artist for October.
 She is a fifth-grader at Greater Plains Elementary School in Oneonta, New York and studies with local piano teacher Kristina Turechek.
 Our young pianist’s favorite composers are Beethoven, Tchaikovsky and Chopin.

 For March 13, 2016: Margaret Ernst started playing the violin at three years of age, and is enrolled in the Ithaca Talent Education Program under the direction of Sandy Reuning.
 She has toured with their Heifetz Ensemble in the Carolinas and in Mexico.
 She now studies privately with Kirsten Marshall of Ithaca Talent Education Program.
 Margaret is a student at Morris Central School, where she is part of the band, chorus, and jazz ensemble.